MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

       --backend-pool-name myBackEndPool
     ```

-1. To allow the load balancer to monitor the status of your healthcare portal, you will now create a health probe.
-The health probe dynamically adds or removes VMs from the load balancer rotation based on their response to health checks
+1. To allow the load balancer to monitor the status of the healthcare portal, create a health probe.
+The health probe dynamically adds or removes VMs from the load balancer rotation, based on their response to health checks:

     ```Azure CLI
     az network lb probe create \